Jiuzhouh/jiuzhouh.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2023-05-23
+date: 2024-05-16
 inline: true
 related_posts: false
 ---

-:smile: Our paper <a href="https://arxiv.org/abs/2305.12392">PiVe: Prompting with Iterative Verification Improving Graph-based Generative Capability of LLMs</a> has been available on arXiv.
+:sparkles: Our paper <a href="https://arxiv.org/abs/2305.12392">PiVe: Prompting with Iterative Verification Improving Graph-based Generative Capability of LLMs</a> has been accepted to the 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024).